 Cashmere and luxury knitwear

 Fine gauge knit (12gg, 14gg, 18gg) is Italy's signature category.
-Cashmere from workshops in Umbria and Emilia Romagna sets the global retail ceiling.
+Cashmere from factories in Umbria and Emilia Romagna sets the global retail ceiling.
 A Loro Piana cashmere sweater retails above $1,800 because of choices made on the factory floor: 2/28 Nm yarn, hand-linked seams, double-fashioned shoulders, four-day blocking.
 No other country matches this stack.

 Luxury tailoring (Neapolitan and Milanese)